ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ### Per component memory limits

 Certain components have their own memory limits.
+Currently, these components are Shared Cache and MemTable.

 Most memory limits have both minimum and maximum thresholds, allowing for dynamic adjustment based on current process consumption.